How to apply

-- Form a team with other students who have an interest in working in a team for their thesis or project.
+- Form a team of two to four students who fulfil the eligibility criteria have an interest in working in a team as an integral part of their university syllabus.

 - Register on ESA’s Education Office project portal.
-Your endorsing professor, as well as all the team members, should register on the website.
-Please note that missing information (or wrong information) in the registration form can be a valid reason for rejection.
+Your endorsing professor as well as all the team members should register on the website.

 - Define your project, discuss it, and try to find references in the scientific literature about similar research projects.

-- Write an experiment proposal following the experiment proposal form.
+- Write an experiment proposal following the experiment proposal template.
 Please closely follow the instructions below.

 - If you are a citizen of a Cooperating State*, obtain a letter of endorsement from your national agency stating that you will be financially supported throughout the programme.
 If you are a citizen of an ESA Member* state, this is not necessary.
 Contact ESA’s Education Office for further details if necessary.

-- Read to the condition to apply carefully, and familiarise yourself with the ZARM Drop Tower documentation found in the list of documents on the right side navigation bar.
+- Carefully read the condition to apply, and familiarise yourself with the ZARM Drop Tower documentation found in the list of documents.

 Instructions for the experiment proposal

 The experiment proposal should focus on the scientific and/or technological objectives of the project - what the teams intend to investigate and why - and on the technical details that explain how they are going to implement their experiment.